Exclusive benefit for BA Export Development Program members

 The Brewers Association (BA) Export Development Program (EDP) views international competitions as a key mechanism by which to generate publicity for the U.S. craft beer industry and assist EDP subscribers with gaining attention and distribution for their brands in select target markets.
 Entry fees for up to three beers and a consolidated airfreight shipment to Australia for all Export Development Program members will be covered by the program.

-Deadline for Delivery to west coast consolidation warehouse: Friday, April 7
+Deadline for Delivery to West Coast consolidation warehouse: Friday, March 29

-The BA will cover the entry cost for up to three brands (bottles and cans only) per brewery for Export Development Program members.
+The Brewers Association EDP will cover the entry fee for up to three brands (bottles and cans only) per brewery for Export Development Program members.
 There is no limit on the number of submissions per brewery but each additional brand entered will be subject to the competition’s entry fee requirement.
 See the below table for costs.
 Airfreight shipment to Australia will be covered for all EDP member entries.

 Note: Payment for entries beyond three will occur during the final stage of registration.